Valdes-Tresanco-MS/gmx_MMPBSA/README.md

 ## Requirements
 gmx_MMPBSA requires AmberTools20 to be installed in your machine and the shell environment correctly set up for Amber.
 For a detailed installation guide, please check [Amber Manual](https://ambermd.org/doc12/Amber20.pdf#section.2.1).
-Of note, you can have more than 1 AmberTools installed in your machine.
+Of note, you can have more than one AmberTools installed in your machine.
 In case AmberTools20 is not the default Amber in your computer, just make sure to source AmberTools20 before installing/updating/running gmx_MMPBSA.

 gmx_MMPBSA contains a module that allows for plotting the results.
 For this, it requires the installation of PyQt5.